polkadot-developers/polkadot-docs/tutorials/blockchains/custom-blockchains/build-a-blockchain/upgrade-a-running-network.md

 ```

 !!!note
     This change increases the minimum balance required for accounts to remain active.
 No accounts with balances between `500` and `1000` will be removed.
 For account removal, a storage migration is needed.
-See [Storage Migration]() for details.
+See [Storage Migration](/develop/blockchains/maintenance/storage-migrations){target=\_blank} for details.

 #### Update Runtime Version